playfulprogramming/playfulprogramming/content/blog/css-stacking-context/index.md

 </div>
 ```

-Now if we look at the box order, we'll see...
+Now, if we look at the box order, we'll see...

 ![The box orders have flipped!
 Now, in order from top to bottom, it's: Blue, green, then purple.](./boxes_reverse_demo.png)